 The museum is hailed as being one of the best museums in Athens.
-It provides a chronological history of the site, and enables you to put the things that you have seen in more context.
+It provides a chronological history of the site and enables you to put the things that you have seen in more context.

-The “New” Acropolis museum is housed inside a beautiful contemporary glass structure designed by renowned Architects Bernard Tschumi and Michael Photiadis.
+The “New” Acropolis museum is housed inside a beautiful contemporary glass structure.
+It was designed by renowned Architects Bernard Tschumi and Michael Photiadis.

 The Forgotten Monument of Thrasyllus

-The Forgotten Monument of Thrasyllus is not a site that you can visit – the path to the monument is too damaged and inaccessible.
+The Forgotten Monument of Thrasyllus is not a site that you can visit.
+Unfortunately, the path to the monument is too damaged and inaccessible.